 According to Consumer Reports, Walmart’s sales, service and installation quality earn average ratings, though customers agree that the installation time is longer than average and there’s a substantial lack of free perks.
 Still, it can be a great place to purchase cheap tires.

-Walmart also offers its Lifetime Balance and Rotation Plan at $12 per tire.
+Walmart also offers its Lifetime Balance and Rotation Plan for $12 per tire.
 For that price, Walmart will rotate and rebalance your tires at no charge for the life of the tires.

 Compared to the other retailers on this list, here are a few of the biggest benefits and drawbacks to keep in mind if you’re thinking about buying tires from Walmart: